EnviDat/gcnet/readme.txt

 33     PE Air

 The output files have the following output format:
-(NOTE: erroneous values have been assigned the value 999.
+(NOTE: erroneous values have been assigned the value 999 or one of these values '999.00', '999', '999.999', '999999.00', '*********'
  Spurious data can still occur within the physical bounds of the parameters so it is not possible to perfectly filter the data.)

 | Column | Name                   | Unit                                   |
 +----+----------+------------------------------+---------------------+----------------------------------------+